CodeSeeker99/codeseeker99.github.io/_posts/2021-02-16-Basics-of-SimpleITK.md

 ## Reuse the reference_image in other places
 ```

-This way, the code is smaller, and better encapsulated.
+This way, the code is smaller and better encapsulated.

 #### We've gone over the basics of SITK Images and how to perform transforms on them.
-For more information, refer [the official docs](https://simpleitk.readthedocs.io/en/master/) or [the official tutorial notebooks](https://github.com/SimpleITK/TUTORIAL)
+For more information, refer to [the official docs](https://simpleitk.readthedocs.io/en/master/) or [the official tutorial notebooks](https://github.com/SimpleITK/TUTORIAL)